LambdaSharp/LambdaSharpTool/Docs/Module-Macro.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Macro Definition
+# LambdaSharp Module - Macro Output

 The `Macro` definition registers a [CloudFormation Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) for the deployment tier.
 The handler must be a Lambda function.
 Once deployed, the macro is available to all subsequent module deployments.